The One Maintenance Task That Most Golf Cart Owners Get Wrong

 Two water-related patterns generate the most service calls and the most preventable battery replacement costs on our support line.

-The first is the tap water admission.
-An owner calls because their 2-year-old batteries are performing like 4-year-old batteries — range has dropped significantly, the pack feels weak on hills.
-When we ask what water they have been using, the answer is often ‘just regular tap water — is that a problem?’
-At this point it is a problem that cannot be reversed.
-The contamination is on the plates and the capacity loss is permanent.
+The first is the tap water addition.
+An owner calls because their 2-year-old batteries are performing like 4-year-old batteries—the range has dropped significantly, and the pack feels weak on hills.
+When we ask what water they have been using, the answer is often, ‘Just regular tap water—is that a problem?’
+At this point, it is a problem that cannot be reversed.
+The contamination is on the plates, and the capacity loss is permanent.
 The batteries are not ruined — they will continue working — but they will continue degrading faster than they should have been.
 The lesson for every other cart owner: there is no second chance on this one.
 The damage from two years of tap water cannot be undone.
-Use distilled from day one.
+Use distilled water from day one.

 Both of these are completely preventable with the information in this guide.
 The investment in correct watering habits — distilled water, right timing, right level — is measured in dollars and minutes.
 The cost of not doing it is measured in premature battery replacement.